One of the Joys of Maturity

 Free Seed for a While

-Realizing how close we'd come once again to losing our strain of Japanese Long Pickling cucumbers, I began offering free JLP seed to readers of Senior Gardening who were willing to grow, harvest, save seed, and offer it to others.
+Realizing how close we'd come once again to losing our strain of Japanese Long Pickling cucumbers, I offered free JLP seed at times to readers of Senior Gardening who were willing to grow, harvest, save seed, and offer it to others.
 The variety needed more than an old gardener and one commercial outlet preserving its seed.

 The Original Seed Packet